Where are all the doctrinally sound female Bible teachers?

 IMPORTANT REMINDER: Don’t take my (or anyone else’s) word for it that any ministry, podcast, book, or blog is biblical in its doctrine.
 You MUST do the work of comparing with Scripture everything you read and hear.
 If it doesn’t match up with God’s word (in context), chuck it.

-4. Sheologians– The tagline of this podcast says it all, “Theology for women.
+Sheologians– The tagline of this podcast says it all, “Theology for women.
 No doilies allowed.”
-Tune in every Friday for a brief (15-30ish minutes, available on iTunes) episode dealing with…well, you never know.
-From feminism to abortion, chick-lit to Christian bands, Summer White (Dr. James White’s daughter) and Joy Temby tackle a wide array of topics, both sacred and secular, from a biblical perspective.
+Tune in weekly (available on iTunes) for episodes dealing with…well, you never know.
+From feminism to abortion, chick-lit to Christian bands, Summer Jaeger and Joy Temby tackle a wide array of topics, both sacred and secular, from a biblical perspective.
 It’s good theology with a healthy dose of hilarity.
-Check out Summer’s blog, too!
+Check out their articles, too!
 Facebook Twitter

-7. Berean Examiner– You probably know Amy Spreeman best from her main blog, Berean Research, but you can’t keep this discernment dynamo contained to merely one URL.
+Berean Examiner– You probably know Amy Spreeman best from her main blog, Berean Research, but you can’t keep this discernment dynamo contained to merely one URL.
 Amy keeps another blog, Berean Examiner, over at the Pirate Christian Radio web site where she writes on all topics discernment-related.
-Subscribe to Fighting for the Faith (available on iTunes) and you’ll also get to hear Amy (along with Chris Rosebrough and Steve Kozar) once a month on the podcast.
-Facebook
+Subscribe to Fighting for the Faith (available on iTunes) and you’ll also get to hear Amy (along with Chris Rosebrough and Steve Kozar) occasionally on the podcast.
+And don’t forget to listen to Amy and me on A Word Fitly Spoken!
+Twitter